 - Non-fatal offences such as ABH and GBH and sentencing.

 - Fatal offences (murder and the various types of manslaughter)

 - Offences against property (theft, robbery, burglary etc.)

 - Tort - negligence and how damages are calculated

 - All assessed by coursework, which is externally verified

 - Exam board: Pearson

 Course entry requirements

-- At least five GCSEs at four and above, including English and maths.
+At least five GCSEs at a grade 4 or above, including English Language.

 During your studies you will have access to extra materials and activities as part of your course.
 These extra items (such as equipment, study guides and workbooks etc.) are built into the normal day-to-day running of our courses and so we ask students to make an annual payment towards these additional costs.